Successful stories are everywhere in the media.

 That means pushing through obstacles, ramping up the effort levels on days you don’t feel like it, and adapting to change quickly.

-Which is why you need to ask yourself whether you are willing to do whatever it takes to succeed?
+This is why you need to ask yourself whether you are willing to do whatever it takes to succeed.

 Here’s how you can put yourself on the right path: